Before your trip, check the latest government advice for any travel alerts for your destination.

 Many hotels and ryokans offer free Wi-Fi to staying guests, however this varies from place to place.
 Visitors may also find free Wi-Fi at hotspots around major cities, however these are for customers of the specific phone provider only.
 Starbucks offer free Wi-Fi for paying guests, allowing people to go online at various stores around the country.
 However, when accessing public Wi-Fi, only use a trusted VPN provider to ensure your information stays private and secure.

-Note: Information is update to date as for June 11th, 2018.
+Note: Information is up to date as at June 11th, 2018.